jacobkap/crime_data/README.md

 4. police_agency_identifier_crosswalk - Law Enforcement Agency Identifiers Crosswalk Series (http://www.icpsr.umich.edu/icpsrweb/NACJD/series/366)

+5. master_column_dictionary - Explains which dataset each of the columns in master_crime is from.

 If you have any questions, find any bugs, or have any data to offer, my email is jacobkap@sas.upenn.edu.